Neotys-Labs/Docker/neoload-controller/README.md

 These parameters refer to the command line argument of `NeoLoadCmd`.
 For more information, see [List of arguments](https://www.neotys.com/documents/doc/neoload/latest/#643.htm#o38549).
 If the max memory limit is not set, it will be automatically set at the recommended ratio.

 > Note: The passwords of NTS_LOGIN and COLLAB_LOGIN must be encrypted with [our password scrambler](https://www.neotys.com/documents/doc/neoload/latest/#6418.htm).
+The proxy password can be encrypted too with the prefixed encryption.

 License
 ---------